What is a FieldKit Station?

 A Flexible System

-The core of a FieldKit station is the same, no matter if you are using it to measure water quality, monitor local weather conditions, or find out how clean the air is beside your local school.
-Indeed, the biggest strength of FieldKit is that a station can be almost anything, depending on which sensor packs you plug into it.
-It can be a weather station, or a water station, or a weather-and-water station or a water-and-air system or an air-and-seismic station or a water-and-weather-and-seismic-and-soil-humidity station.
+The core of a FieldKit station is the same, no matter if you are using it to measure water quality, monitor local weather conditions, or find out how clean the air is near your local school.
+Indeed, the biggest strength of FieldKit is that a station can be almost anything, depending on which sensor packs you plug into it at any given time.
+It can be a weather station, or a water station, or a weather-and-water station or a water-and-air station or an air-and-seismic station or a water-and-weather-and-seismic-and-soil-humidity station.

 We have launched FieldKit with six modules and are selling the associated sensor packs in our online shop, which means with the four available bays there are almost 360 possible module combinations.
 By the end of 2021, we hope to have ten modules available, offering 540 possible combinations.
 As our community grows and more developers contribute to building modules, we believe there will be hundreds of thousands of possible FieldKit configurations to be put together and put out into the world.